Are you interested in a career in counselling? Do you aspire to be the change you want to see?

 On successful completion of the programme, students will be awarded a Foundation Degree in Counselling, validated by the University of Hull.

-You are required to hold a grade 4/C in GCSE Maths and English Language, or a minimum of Level 2 Essential Skills, including Maths and English.
+The typical entry requirement for this course is a Level 3 in a Counselling Skills and grade 4/C in GCSE Maths and English, or a minimum of two Level 2 Essential Skills qualifications, including English and Maths.

-Study level Cost Additional fees
+Study level | Cost | Additional fees |

-19+ please enquire Students will be required to undertake a Disclosure Barring Service (DBS) check prior to engaging in counselling practice.
+HE | Please enquire | Students will be required to undertake a Disclosure Barring Service (DBS) check prior to engaging in counselling practice.
 The majority of counselling agencies process DBS applications and waive fees on a student's behalf, however, there is a minority of agencies/placement hosts that require students to fund this independently at a cost of £44 (subject to change).
 The majority of counselling agencies/placement hosts provide professional indemnity/public liability insurance for students carrying out clinical hours at Level 5.
 There is a minority of agencies/placement hosts that require students to take out this privately.
 Costs for this can vary depending upon the insurance provider that the student chooses and is expected to cost around £45-£69 (subject to change).
 To maintain ethical practice, all counselling practitioners - both qualified and in training - must engage in counselling supervision.
 The intensity of supervision is increased during the training period.
 The British Association of Counselling and Psychotherapy (BACP) advise that students engage in a minimum of 1.5 hours per calendar month that meets a ratio of 8 hours of counselling to 1 hour of supervision.
 Supervision should be taken fortnightly.
 The majority of agencies/placement hosts fund supervision for students.
 For those that do not, it is the responsibility of the student to identify a suitable supervisor and pay any fees charged for this service.
 Fees vary depending on the supervisor that the student chooses.
 This can range from £25-£60 per hour (subject to change).
 We recommend that students join the BACP as a student counsellor.
 This provides students with a framework to support ethical and legal practice, and a range of tools, information and support to help with their studies.
 Additionally, the programme meets the requirements for students to apply to work toward accreditation post-qualification if they choose.
-This is at an annual cost of £86, or £43 if students are in receipt of certain state benefits/have no personal income (subject to change).
+This is at an annual cost of £86, or £43 if students are in receipt of certain state benefits/have no personal income (subject to change). |

 We want to unleash your learning potential while nurturing and developing your own growing philosophy.
 To elevate your experience, teaching will be immersive, with a dynamic blend of face-to-face and online lessons that create moments of creativity that are gateways to new knowledge.